IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/WAS-Related-Terms.md

 - CWE identifies types of software weaknesses, while CVE identifies specific instances of vulnerabilities.
 - CWE is like common flaws, like "buffer overflow," while CVE describes a specific instance of a vulnerability, like "CVE-2023-23397".

-4. Search List: `User-defined list of QIDs`
+## 4. Search List: `User-defined list of QIDs` for scan for custom QIDs
 - WAS > Configuration
 - Dynamic/Static